 The Strong holds the world's largest and most comprehensive collection of toys, dolls, board games, video games, other electronic games, and other artifacts of play.
-It's 215,000-volume Brian Sutton-Smith Library and Archives of Play is a multidisciplinary research repository of primary and secondary sources, including scholarly works, professional journals, other periodicals, trade catalogs, children's books, comic books, manuscripts, personal papers, business records, and more.
+It's 215,000-volume Brian Sutton-Smith Library & Archives of Play is a multidisciplinary research repository of primary and secondary sources, including scholarly works, professional journals, other periodicals, trade catalogs, children's books, comic books, manuscripts, personal papers, business records, and more.

 The Strong promotes research and scholarship through online and on-site access to its artifact collections and library and archival materials.
-Fellowships awarded three times each year provide financial support for scholarly research in the museum's artifact collections, Brian Sutton-Smith Library and Archives of Play, and International Center for the History of Electronic Games.
+Fellowships awarded three times each year provide financial support for scholarly research in the museum's artifact collections, Brian Sutton-Smith Library & Archives of Play, and International Center for the History of Electronic Games.

 Find out how to access the museum's artifact, library, and archives collections for research.